First forward simulation with LMDz-SACS#

 Edit

-, available choices are detailed in the comments); save and closeCompile the fortran chemistry-transport model:
+compile_dispersionto select the resolution and filtering parameter (first lines; user-defined variablesdimandpara; available choices are described in the comments); save and closeCompile the fortran chemistry-transport model:

 ./compile_dispersion

-In case of a previous compilation, running the command below ensures that previous compilations are removed before compiling again.
+To start from scratch in case of a previous compilation, run the command below to clean previous build artifacts before recompiling.

 ./compile_dispersion --clean